Haley Kalil Flaunts Killer Curves While Draped Across A Race Car

 She also credited the activewear brand Koral for her attire, which was made from a lightweight bubblegum-pink stretch fabric with navy blue accents.
 The leggings featured a wide band that covered her navel but still left many inches of taut abdominal muscles visible above the high waist.

-A matching cropped tank top appeared to be lightly lined to enhance the roundness of her bust, and was edged in blue with additional panels of the dark color also beneath her arms.
+Her matching cropped tank top appeared to be lightly lined to enhance the roundness of her bust and was edged in blue with additional panels of the dark color also beneath her arms.
 The brand logo was printed across the front in capital letters.
 Haley paired the sizzling outfit with a pair of white high-top sneakers with pale pink detailing along the outsides.

-Haley’s auburn tresses were styled in wild, layered curls that she tossed back and forth as she posed, letting them spill over and frame one side of her face.
-Bright sunshine in the background illuminated her hair and created a bronzed halo of light around her head.

 In the second photo, she turned to face the vehicle and leaned her upper body seductively across a portion of the windshield.
 Her outside leg was extended straight, giving a stunning view of her shapely thigh and derriere, and the other foot was raised level with her knee.